AthiraSreejith25/AthiraSreejith25/README.md

-### Hi there 👋 I am a 5th year BS-MS student, currently doing a thesis on the study of event-by-event fluctuations in heavy ion collisions.
-I am highly motivated to pursue research.
+### Hi there 👋 I am a 5th year BS-MS student doing a thesis on the study of event-by-event fluctuations in heavy ion collisions.
 I am currently looking for PhD opportunities in particle physics.

 <!--
 **AthiraSreejith25/AthiraSreejith25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.